stir-challenge/stir-challenge.github.io/_pages/participation.md

 This will commit your docker container to an image file which the challenge organizers can then use.
 Upload this docker image to a file-sharing website of your choice.
 Modify the commented 'FOR SUBMISSION' piece of rundocker.sh to include a run command, and submit your version of this script alongside your container image.
 Organizers will use this to run your docker image as a standalone method.
 Your method paired with the rundocker.sh must run all necessary commands and then exit; the organizers should not need to enter your container.
 Please make sure to submit your method early for validation so that we can ensure it runs.

 ### Email Template
 Email `challenge.stir@gmail.com` with a link to download your container.
 Attach the signed form EndoVis Participant Form if you have not already done so.
 Teams are limited to one submission per component.
-A video and report will be due September 30th. (see How To Participate for instructions)
+A video and report will be due. (see How To Participate for instructions)

 **Subject line**